About King’s

 Welcome to The King’s Christian School!
-TKCS was founded in 1946 as a parent-sponsored Christian school dedicated to its mission statement, “In partnership with Christian parents, The King’s Christian School equips and strengthens students, through education and example, that they might stand firmly upon the Word of God and become effective servant-leaders who impact the world through their Christian walk.”
+TKCS was founded in 1946 as a parent-sponsored Christian school dedicated to its mission statement, “In partnership with Christian parents, The King’s Christian School equips and strengthens students through education and example to stand firmly on God’s Word and to become servant-leaders who impact the world through a Christ-centered life.”

 Our Vision

-In submission to Jesus Christ, our Savior, the vision of TKCS is to provide a school that promotes:
+In submission to Jesus Christ, our Savior, the vision of TKCS is to provide a school that promotes the following:

-• Excellence in the academic, spiritual, physical & emotional well-being of students.
+• Excellence in the academic, spiritual, physical, and emotional well-being of students.

-• Developmentally appropriate co-curricular & extra-curricular biblically-integrated opportunities that challenge students to their maximum potential.
+• Developmentally appropriate co-curricular and extra-curricular, biblically-integrated opportunities that challenge students to their maximum potential.

-• A safe and stimulating Christ-centered learning environment that includes grades PreK-12 on the Cherry Hill campus.
+• A safe and stimulating Christ-centered learning environment that includes grades PreK-12.

 Our Philosophy of Education

 The ultimate goal of education at The King’s Christian School is to prepare students to be “fit for the Master’s use,” helping students glorify and enjoy God.
-This involves spiritual, intellectual, emotional, social and physical training.
+This involves spiritual, intellectual, emotional, social, and physical training.
 While it is recognized that end results rest largely with individual students and their aspirations, the responsibility of the school is to provide an atmosphere where optimum growth is both possible and encouraged.
 The King’s Christian School is committed to providing a quality Christian education for as wide a spectrum of children from Christian homes as possible.
-(Prov.
-22:6; Isa.
-28:9, 101; Cor.
-10:31; John 20:31; Rom.
-15:4; Prov.
-27:17) (Prov.
-9:10; Ps.
-119:97-99; Prov.
-2:1-9; Prov.
-8:1-21; Prov.
-27:91; Cor.
-9:27)

 Our Core Values